dmission/ploop-flexvol/README.md

         volumePath: "/vstorage/storage_pool/kubernetes"
 ```

-This will create a ploop volume `/vstorage/storage_pool/kubernetes/golang-ploop-test`.
-The block device which will be mounted will be at `/vstorage/storage_pool/kubernetes/golang-ploop-test/golang-ploop-test` and the `DiskDescriptor.xml` will be located at /vstorage/storage_pool/kubernetes/golang-ploop-test/DiskDescriptior.xml`
+This will mount a block device from a ploop image located at `/vstorage/storage_pool/kubernetes/golang-ploop-test` directory.

-You can verify the ploop volume was created by finding the node where your pod was scheduled by running `ploop list`:
+You can verify the ploop volume was mounted by finding the node where your pod was scheduled by running `ploop list`:

 ```
 # ploop list